WTA Board of Directors

 Mike Moe – Managing Director

 Mike is a Washingtonian through-and-through.
 Born on the east side of the state in Spokane, he grew up on Tiger Mountain, 30 minutes outside of Seattle.
 After high school, Mike fell in love with the tourism industry, working on steamboat cruises up and down the Mississippi River.
 His tourism career has taken him around the world.
 Among his many jobs, he was a bartender, photographer, maitre’ d and overland tour guide.
 In 2012, Mike joined the WTA team as the Business Development Manager.
 Since 2016, he overseen the day-to-day operations of the WTA.
-Mike has a passion for people and experiences and is happiest when he brings the two together.
-He now lives in Seattle with his wife Shannon, son Kieran, and dog Pacha.
+He lives in Seattle with his wife Shannon, son Kieran, and dog Pacha.